Alt-Org/Altzone/Doc/Doxygen/Battle/additional-documentation/pages/1-concepts-player-.md

 <br/>

 ## Player Character Classes {#page-concepts-player-characters-classes}
-Player character classes function by having implementable methods that are called in certain situations during a game, such as when a projectile collides with a player character.
+In **%Quantum Simulation**, player character classes function by having implementable methods that are called in certain situations during a game, such as when a projectile collides with a player character.
 Classes can also implement an update method.

+In **Unity View**, player character classes function by having implementable methods that are called when certain events occur during a game, such as when the player takes damage.
+Classes can also implement an update view method.

-These methods can be used to implement functionality on top of for example the default collision methods to change how different character classes function.
+These methods can be used to implement functionality on top of the base logic, for example, the default collision logic, and/or view update logic.
+Changing how different character classes function.

-The C# classes are stateless and there is only one instance for each character class which are loaded and managed by [{PlayerClassManager}](#page-concepts-player-simulation-classmanager).
-Scripts such as [{PlayerQSystem}](#page-concepts-player-simulation-playerqsystem) call methods in [{PlayerClassManager}](#page-concepts-player-simulation-classmanager), which then in turn call the corresponding method for the character class of the specified player character.
-This way each characters possible character class methods are always correctly called.
+See [{PlayerClassManager}](#page-concepts-player-simulation-classmanager) for more info.
+See [{PlayerClass}](#page-concepts-player-simulation-playerclass) for more info.
+See [{PlayerClassData (Quantum component)}](#page-concepts-player-simulation-classdata) for more info.
+See [{PlayerClassViewControllers}](#page-concepts-player-view-class-controller) for more info.

 <br/>